+In addition to internal structure, a Template may also be part of an external structure of other Templates primarily through inheritance relationships, but sometimes as actual subcomponents of large connected task structures.
 A distinction is made in PADI between abstract and concrete Templates.
-An abstract template leaves some of its parameters or even entire subcomponents undefined or vaguely defined.
-Children may then extend the template by supplying more specific information.
-In this way, general templates may be defined that form the root of whole families of related assessments.
+An abstract Template leaves some of its parameters or even entire subcomponents undefined or vaguely defined.
+"Child" templates may then extend the Template by supplying more specific information.
+In this way, general Templates may be defined that form the root of whole families of related assessments.
 The "family tree" of inheritance may be arbitrarily deep.
 A completely defined Template is called "concrete" and is referred to as a Task Specification.
 Task Specifications are the products from which implementers may generate working assessments.

-The PADI Design Process
+3.3 The Epistemic Game of PADI: The Design Process

-The second phase of Object Modeling is the actual creation of working models based on the schema generated in the first phase.
-This is the epistemic game played by users of the PADI system as they create their assessments or families of assessments.
+The second phase of Object Modeling is creating instances based on the schema generated in the first phase.
+The epistemic game played by users of the PADI system, the development of a Conceptual Assessment Framework (or CAF), is manifest as they work within PADI to create assessment tasks or families of tasks.
 Entry conditions in the PADI design game relate directly to the inquiry being pursued.
-If the user is seeking to express the substance of an assessment argument or a general practice that could apply to many assessments of some genre, then they are in position to pursue a Design Pattern.
+A user seeking to express the substance of an assessment argument or a general practice that could apply to many variations of tasks on the same themes is in position to pursue a Design Pattern.
 If a user knows what knowledge or skills they want to measure and the evidence that needs to be collected and the type of task that will best elicit such observations, then they may pursue a Task Template.

 As Design Patterns are typically unitary, or at most, part of homogenous structures that only contain other Design Patterns, the game for generating one is therefore less complex (though not necessarily less difficult) than the Template design game.
-All decisions about constituent elements have effectively been made ahead of time in schema design.
+All decisions about constituent elements (as general forms) have effectively been made ahead of time in the schema design.
 The user's task then is to populate those elements in their instantiation.
-The creation of a Design Pattern is more an aesthetic task than a mechanical one.
-The designer's goal is to capture the substance of an assessment argument such that it may be used in a wide variety of situations.
+The creation of a Design Pattern is more a subjective task than a mechanical one.
+The designer's goal is to capture the substance of an assessment argument such that it may be useful in a wide variety of situations.
 The Design Pattern should be transparent, meaning its name and summary should quickly indicate to users of the Design Pattern library what the Pattern is for, and whether they can use it.
 Generality is important; the Pattern should be no more specific than absolutely necessary to convey its essential argument.

-Transfer may occur in the Design Pattern game if and when a designer realizes that the Pattern they are creating is in fact an abstract Template.
+Transfer may occur in the Design Pattern game if and when a designer realizes that the Pattern they are creating can be used to guide the creation of a Template.
 This primarily arises when the designer realizes that what they are creating depends on some specific assessment component, such as a particular Student Model or Activity.
 Another form of transfer can occur if the designer realizes that the Design Pattern they are creating is in fact a subset of another Design Pattern, or itself should be decomposed into a set of sub-patterns.
 Similarly, if the designer realizes their Design Pattern is a special case of some other Design Pattern, or vice-versa, then an inheritance hierarchy must be considered.
 In either case, the designer does not transfer entirely out of the Design Pattern game; they simply transfer to a form that spans a complex of Design Patterns.